dev-divi/DiviCorner.art/Texts/C-2022-03-18-The-Letter-To-Love.md

 you can be nothing else than this that you are because this is a simple arising of a perfect happening.

-Any man who speaks to you as though your should or should not or that you must be other than,
+Any man who speaks to you as though 'your should' or 'should not' or that 'you must be other than',

 any man who does not recognize you or himself as a perfect child of divinity does not currently possess the understanding you require in order to move forward, in order to know yourself.